nokia/ntt/docs/conformance/remaining-work.md

 control that omits the statement.** Both errors here were caught by running one — the wall clock cannot tell you what it was waiting for.

+### 1t. `.done` on a modelled PTC diverged — FIXED 2026-09-22

+The last of the family.
+A PTC whose body does no port communication is never forked; its completion is modelled from the body's duration.
+The cooperative scheduler parks and advances the virtual clock to that modelled deadline.
+The real clock had no goroutine to wait on, so it returned immediately and reported the component as not done:

+    var W q := W.create;  q.start(naps());   // naps() = a 0.3s timer, no port comm
+    q.done;

+    virtual -> waited for the modelled duration
+    --live  -> returned before the modelled duration elapsed

+Pre-existing, and confirmed so against a binary built before the `comp.done` work — though the shape of it is partly mine: the early return when a component has no registered exit was written conservatively during §1y, to avoid hanging on something with nothing to wait for.
+It is right that a component with nothing modelled and no goroutine should not block;
+it was wrong to treat a *modelled* component the same way.

+ETSI 21.3.7 makes `.done` blocking, so the real clock now waits out the remaining real time to the modelled completion, bounded by the same stop channels as the forked case.
+Conformance-neutral, per-file: 0 gained, 0 lost, 4754 unchanged.

+Verified by `TestBothClocks_DoneWaitsForModelledPTC`, which asserts on elapsed time rather than on the verdict alone — a probe that only asked "is it done now" cannot tell waiting from answering early.
+Reverting fails it on the live clock.

 ### 1z. `decvalue` structured decode — SCOPED, not started

 Raised 2026-09-09 by a suite driving a REST service through the built-in